utah-cs4470-sp25/class/README.md

 there (see the academic misconduct policy below), but short snippets are typically find.

-You can also join office hours with TA Allred; the time and place is given at the top of this syllabus.
+You can also join office hours with TA Kulkarni; the time and place is given at the top of this syllabus.
 Office hours are a good way to check that you're approaching the homework the right way, get a quick code review, or have someone help you out debugging a problem.
 We